roman-milk/roman-milk.github.io/humiliated.md

+===

- ****** Humiliated Ch.
-04 ****** byStoryTeller07© Meekly she followed him to a bedroom, his bedroom.
+Meekly she followed him to a bedroom, his bedroom.
 His twisted mind had created those despicable devices, and more, so what was she in for next?
 In trepidation she watched him lay a large towel over the bed.
 This didn't bode well.

  "Lie face down," he ordered.